ppi-ag/fake-sftp-server-extension/README.md

     @Test
     public void testFile() {
-      //code that uploads or deletes the file boolean exists = sftpServer.existsFile("/directory/file.txt");
+      // code that uploads or deletes the file

+      boolean exists = sftpServer.existsFile("/directory/file.txt");
       ...
     }

-The method returns `true` iff the file exists and it is not a directory.
+The method returns `true` iff the file exists, and it is not a directory.

 ### Delete all files